kubernetes-sigs/windows-testing/README.md

 ### Method 1: Using an existing cluster

 All of the tests are built into the `e2e.test` binary, which you can as a standalone binary to test an existing cluster.
+If you don't know how to build `e2e.test`, instructions for this are at the bottom of this doc.

+Note that, when running these **You need to set the KUBE_TEST_REPO_LIST** environment variable when running the windows end to end tests, otherwise, windows images will not be pullable and all your tests will fail !

-There are a few important parameters that you need to use:
+- There are a few important parameters that you need to use, including:

 - `--provider=skeleton` - this will avoid using a cloud provider to provision new resources such as storage volumes or load balancers
 - `--ginkgo.focus="..."` - this regex chooses what [Ginkgo](http://onsi.github.io/ginkgo/) tests to run.